INSPIRED BY PLACE: a Generative Writing Workshop in Civita di Bagnoregio

 Sharon is a graphic designer and writer practicing in Seattle.
 Her historical fiction book Chasing at the Surface received the 2016 National Outdoor Book Award (NOBA) in the Children’s category.
 Think Smart, Be Fearless: A Biography of Bill Gates will be published in October 2019 by Sasquatch Press.
 As the 2012 Civita Institute Astra Zarina Fellowship recipient, Sharon created Civita Immaginata, a series of storytelling maps, using visual means to create an ‘atlas’ designed to envision Civita through multiple lenses, some of which included culture, geography, food, history and the built environment.

-Workshop participation and lodging are paid directly, as a contribution, to the Civita Institute, a Seattle-based nonprofit with an architecture, arts and education focus.
-This contribution includes a one-year membership to the organization.
+Workshop Lodging: Workshop lodging is paid directly to the Civita Institute, a Seattle-based nonprofit with an architecture, arts and education focus.

 The Civita Institute’s facilities are beautifully renovated, rustic stone apartments located in the heart of Civita di Bagnoregio.
 Participants will also have access to the adjacent garden and library.
 All apartments are fully furnished with full kitchen, bathroom, and linens and are stocked with grocery basics.
 Apartments are reserved on a first-come, first-served basics when the workshop deposit has been received.